softone-as/dot-projects/README.md

 ### `yarn install`

-This command will install all of dependencies that used in the project
+This command will install all of the dependencies that are used in the project

 ### `yarn start`